CodePushGo/website/src/content/blog/en/ionic-capacitor-push-notifications-firebase.md

 ---
 slug: ionic-capacitor-push-notifications-firebase
-title: 'Ionic Capacitor Push Notifications with Firebase: A Step-by-Step Guide'
+title: 'Ionic React Native Push Notifications with Firebase: A Step-by-Step Guide'
 description: >-
-  Learn how to integrate push notifications in your Ionic Capacitor app using Firebase, with step-by-step instructions for both Android and iOS platforms.
+  Learn how to integrate push notifications in your Ionic React Native app using Firebase, with step-by-step instructions for both Android and iOS platforms.
 author: Martin Donadieu
 author_image_url: 'https://avatars.githubusercontent.com/u/4084527?v=4'